roccomaniscalco/budget-tracker/README.md

 ## Installation

-1. Head over to the [portfolio repository](https://github.com/roccomaniscalco/budget-tracker)
+1. Head over to the [budget tracker repository](https://github.com/roccomaniscalco/budget-tracker)
 2. Press the green _code_ button and select method of download
 3. Open the repo in your text editor of choice.